Steven Del Duca: Early and personal life

-Steven Alfonso Del Duca was born on July 7, 1973 in Etobicoke, Ontario.
+Steven Alfonso Del Duca was born on July 7, 1973, in Etobicoke, Ontario.
 He is a first-generation Canadian, born to an Italian father and a Scottish mother.
-His paternal grandfather immigrated to Canada from Italy in 1951.
+His paternal grandfather immigrated to Canada from Terelle, Italy in 1951, while his father Benny immigrated to Canada seven years later in 1958, both working in the construction industry.
+His mother Margaret immigrated from Scotland to Canada in 1961.

 Del Duca has cited his grandparents as key influences on his political career, stating, “Ontario and Canada gave them a ton of opportunity.
 I grew up believing… you have to be dedicated, sacrifice, all those important things.
 But the other half of the bargain is that this province, this country are supposed to give you real opportunity.”

 He lives with his wife, Utilia Amaral, and their two daughters, in Woodbridge, Ontario.
 Del Duca's younger brother, Michael, was killed in a car crash in June 2018.

 Education and early career

 Del Duca studied political science and Canadian history at the University of Toronto and Carleton University before earning a law degree from Osgoode Hall Law School.
 He was not called to the bar in Ontario and has not practiced law.

 Del Duca founded a local group called Go Vote Vaughan in 2006 in an effort to boost voter turnout in his hometown’s municipal elections and worked on a city task force for democratic reform at a time when Vaughan’s local government had a reputation for dysfunction.

 In 2008, Del Duca served as the fundraising chair for the Annual Vaughan Hospital Fundraising Gala that raised over $1 million.
 He worked with all levels of government, community leaders and organizations to establish the Greater Toronto Region Economic Summit, which took place in May 2009.

 Del Duca has worked as an executive assistant to MPP Greg Sorbara and was the director of public affairs for the Carpenters’ District Council of Ontario before he was elected in 2012.